elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-techniques-can-be-used-to-manage-time-and-stress-during-exams.md

 url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-time-and-stress-during-exams
 score: -1.0
 related_article1:
-    id: 160052
+    id: 159971
-    title: What are some effective techniques for making notes, and how do they help in organizing information?
+    title: >-
+        What are the different learning styles, and how can students adapt their study techniques to suit their personal style?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-making-notes-and-how-do-they-help-in-organizing-information
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-personal-style
 related_article2:
-    id: 160587
+    id: 160577
-    title: What should students consider when selecting courses to align with their career goals and balance their workload?
+    title: >-
+        What are key strategies for preparing and delivering effective presentations?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
+    url: /learn/education-studies/questions/what-are-key-strategies-for-preparing-and-delivering-effective-presentations
 related_article3:
-    id: 159964
+    id: 160467
-    title: How can setting reading goals and reflecting on content enhance reading comprehension?
+    title: >-
+        What strategies can be employed for effective exam preparation, and how do practice exams aid in this process?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-effective-exam-preparation-and-how-do-practice-exams-aid-in-this-process
 related_article4:
-    id: 160466
+    id: 160283
-    title: How can study groups be effectively organized to achieve group goals and assign roles?
+    title: >-
+        Why are elective modules important, and how can they contribute to a student's education?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
+    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-contribute-to-a-students-education
 related_article5:
-    id: 160274
+    id: 159979
-    title: What are the benefits of participating in study groups, and how can they enhance learning?
+    title: >-
+        How can students apply knowledge in real-world contexts, and what role do problem-solving skills play in this process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-and-what-role-do-problemsolving-skills-play-in-this-process
 ---

 &nbsp;